-To corroborate a diagnosis of infertility and other problems in male sexual health, in many cases, a doctor can recommend a testicular biopsy, so as to diagnose the man’s reproductive potential.
+To corroborate a diagnosis of infertility and other problems in male sexual health, in many cases, a doctor can recommend a testicular biopsy to diagnose the man’s reproductive potential

 It is a surgery to remove a piece of tissue from the testicles.
 This tissue is examined under a microscope.